Russia's Putin says Ukraine's incursion into Kursk is an attempt to stop Moscow’s eastern offensive

 The ministry said Russian forces also blocked an attempt by Ukrainian mobile groups to forge deep into the Russian territory near Kauchuk.

-Russian air force and artillery also struck concentrations of Ukrainian troops and equipment near Sudzha, Kurilovka, Pekhovo, Lyubimovo and several other settlements, it said.
-Warplanes and artillery hit Kyiv’s reserves in Ukraine’s Sumy region across the border, it added.
+Russian air forces and artillery also struck concentrations of Ukrainian troops and equipment near Sudzha, Kurilovka, Pekhovo, Lyubimovo and several other settlements, it said.
+Warplanes and artillery hit Kyiv’s reserves in Ukraine’s Sumy region across the border, the ministry added.

 Pasi Paroinen, an analyst with the Finland-based Black Bird Group open-source intelligence agency, which monitors the war, said the toughest phase of Ukraine’s incursion is likely to begin now as Russian reserves enter the fray.